code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 constants.sol
 Use and import this file in contracts that require access to these values.
 This is just a suggestion, in some use cases this may result in higher gas usage in the distribution.

+There are 32 instances of this issue in 6 files:

     File: contracts/dnsregistrar/DNSClaimChecker.sol

     16: uint16 constant CLASS_INET = 1;

     17: uint16 constant TYPE_TXT = 16;

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnsregistrar/DNSClaimChecker.sol